 There’s more than one way to learn a language quickly and effectively.

-It’s not about having the right genes or the most expensive course, but instead about adopting the right language learning mindset and putting energy into your studies.
+It’s not about having a natural talent for languages or taking the most expensive course, but instead about adopting the right language learning mindset and putting energy into your studies.

-So, instead of telling you the way to learn a new language in three short months, we’ll give you three different and highly flexible ways you can go.
-We’ll focus on the core features of these strategies that will translate into success for any three-month language learning mission.
+So, instead of telling you the way to learn a new language in three short months, we’ll give you three different and highly flexible strategies that will translate into success.

 Learning a Language in 3 Months: What It Means and What It Doesn’t